nico-amsterdam/pop3mail/README.md

 ## Spam folder

-You better turn off the spam folder of your email account if you don't want to miss any e-mail.
+You better turn off the spam folder of your email account if you don't want to miss any e-mail with this program.
 In Gmail you cannot turn it off, but you can create a filter for spam with the option 'Never send it to spam'.

 ## Reset Gmail